vroger11/vroger11.github.io/_posts/2020-01-28-improve-your-bash-navigation.markdown

 ## Completion
 As you saw in the previous section, the default completion mode is not fantastic.
-By default, the Tab key is binded with the complete command.
+By default, bash bind the Tab key with the `complete` command.
 Fortunately, bash ships with an alternative: menu-complete. menu-complete makes tab cycle through suggestions after listing them.
-Here is the same example shown in previous section but using menu-complete:
+Here is the same example shown in the previous section but using menu-complete:

 ![menu-complete behavior](/assets/images/bash_config/improved_tab_behavior.gif)